cov393/OpenIcons/README.markdown

 This repository is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the icons for personal or commercial projects, provided the license terms are followed.

 ## Contact
-For questions, suggestions, or feedback, feel free to open an issue on this repository or contact me via [your-email@example.com](mailto:your-email@example.com).
+For questions, suggestions, or feedback, feel free to open an issue on this repository.

 Thank you for exploring this icon collection!
 I hope these assets enhance your projects.